 • Data are ordinal, interval, or ratio

-• Null hypothesis: The distribution of the data set is symmetric about the default value.
+• Null hypothesis: The median of the data is not different than the default value.

-• Alternative hypothesis (two-sided): The distribution of the data set is not symmetric about the default value.
+• Alternative hypothesis (two-sided): The median of the data is different than the default value.

 Reporting significant results as e.g. “Likert scores were significantly different from a neutral value of 3” is acceptable.